-This is where a road is two-way throughout its length except for a short length of one-way working at one end.
-This means that entry into the road is banned at one end and traffic is only allowed to exit.
+This is where a road is 2-way throughout its length except for a short length of 1-way working at one end.
+This means that entry into the road is banned at 1 end and traffic is only allowed to exit.

 To assist cyclists, a short gap allows cyclists to travel past the no-entry signs.